 The Sesame Garlic Sauce

 You have to make this to fully enjoy the dish.
 It’s like the icing on the cake, it’s not complete without the dipping sauce.
 If you are feeling lazy, you can use store-bought Teriyaki Sauce instead, but a sauce is a MUST, because again tofu relies highly on the seasoning and sauce for flavor and taste.
 I can assure you that without the proper amount of seasoning and a good dipping sauce, this dish is not going to be a winner.
-You might end up dissatisfied, so do yourself a favour and take few minutes to make the sauce.
+You might end up dissatisfied, so do yourself a favor and take few minutes to make the sauce.
 5 minutes is all a I ask, you can even cook it in the microwave.

 - 454 g medium soft Tofu

 - 2 tbsp chopped Cilantro or Cilantro Paste

 - Juice of 1/2 Lime